Communication as Voting: Mediated Communication

-\cref{fig:9} illustrates the mechanism implementing the receiver's first best as $N\to\infty$.
-The cut-off mechanism $\hat{T}^{\alpha}_N$ would achieve the receiver's first best under truthful reporting but is not incentive-compatible.
-Each sender prefers the status quo conditional on being pivotal regardless of their signal.
-To restore the senders' incentives, we introduce a second cut-off mechanism $\hat{T}^{\beta}_N$ to create a counterbalancing pivotal event: under $\hat{T}^{\beta}_N$, each sender prefers the proposal conditional on being pivotal regardless of his signal.
-By mixing $\hat{T}^{\alpha}_N$ and $\hat{T}^{\beta}_N$, the receiver can make the senders indifferent conditional on being pivotal, thus inducing truthful reporting.
-Finally, setting $\hat{T}^{\beta}_N$ near $N\rho_3$ makes its pivotal event arbitrarily more likely than under $\hat{T}^{\alpha}_N$.
-Therefore, the receiver can assign a negligible probability to $\hat{T}^{\beta}_N$.
-She pays almost no information rent to the senders and approaches her first best.
+as illustrated in \cref{fig:5}.
+To see the reasoning, consider the large-population limit, as $N\to\infty$.
+The cutoff mechanism $\TT_N^{\alpha}$ would implement the receiver's first-best outcome with probability approaching one under truthful reporting, but it is not incentive compatible.
+Conditional on being pivotal under $\TT_N^{\alpha}$, each sender assigns asymptotically negligible probability to state $H$ and therefore prefers the status quo regardless of his signal.
+To restore truthful reporting, the mediator introduces a second cutoff mechanism $\TT_N^{\beta}$, which generates a countervailing pivotal event.
+Conditional on being pivotal under $\TT_N^{\beta}$, each sender infers that the state is $H$ with probability approaching one and therefore prefers the proposal regardless of his signal.
+By randomizing between the two cutoffs, the mediator balances these opposing pivotal incentives and thereby induces truthful reporting.
+Finally, by setting $\TT_N^{\beta}/N$ near $\rho_H$, the likelihood of the pivotal event under $\TT_N^{\beta}$ becomes arbitrarily large relative to that under $\TT_N^{\alpha}$.
+Therefore, the mediator can assign negligible probability to the cutoff $\TT_N^{\beta}$, pay only a vanishing information rent to the senders, and still approach the receiver's first-best outcome.